elijahparker/node-jpeg-lum/README.md

 About
 ========
 Calculates the luminance value and histogram of JPEG images.
-This is based on Bill Yeh's excellent node-pixelr, adapted for getting luminance and histogram data instead of raw pixels.
+This is based on Bill Yeh's excellent node-pixelr (https://github.com/billyeh/node-pixelr), adapted for getting luminance and histogram data instead of raw pixels.

+I was originally using node-pixelr and calculating luminance and histogram data in javascript, but I thought it would be faster to do it in C++ before sending it to js.
+In the end, I can't say I notice much difference in speed, though I haven't done any benchmarking.

+The method for luminance is something I came up with after some trial and error.
+I don't know if it's correct or ideal, but it's working for my application (adjusting exposure based on the luminance).

 Example
 ==========